ishkamiel/ishlib/README.md

 This is a collection of various scripts and tricks collected along the years.

+DISCLAIMER: This is ostly just for playing around with bash / shell scripts, so no guarantees that this is in a stable state at any given time.

 The script is meant to be sourced elsewhere, but can be invoked as `./ishlib.sh -h` flag to show the same documentation as below.
 The source files in `./src` need not be manually used, they are already in `ishlib.sh`.